 An intake meeting does not activate a formal resolution process.
 Members of the IEO will discuss various options for resolution based on the experiences shared.

-If the community member requests a Formal Resolution process, the matter will be referred to one or more of the following offices, depending on the nature of the complaint: Workplace Investigations, Office of Vice-Provost Students, Vice-Provost Faculty and Academic Life, School of Graduate Studies, Sexual Violence Prevention & Support Centre.
+If the community member requests a Formal Resolution process, the matter will be referred to one or more of the following offices, depending on the nature of the complaint and the identities of those involved: Workplace Investigations, Office of Vice-Provost Students, Vice-Provost Faculty and Academic Life, School of Graduate Studies, Sexual Violence Prevention & Support Centre.